-- 1.1.1 These arrangements apply to all local authority-maintained nursery schools and nursery classes in local authority-maintained primary schools. - 1.1.2 There are four local authority-maintained nurseries and thirty local authority-maintained primary schools with nursery classes.
+- 1.1 Introductions and general principles - 1.1.1 These arrangements apply to all local authority-maintained nursery schools and nursery classes in local authority-maintained primary schools. - 1.1.2 There are four local authority-maintained nurseries and thirty local authority-maintained primary schools with nursery classes.
 Below is the list of all local authority-maintained nurseries and nursery classes in primary schools1.